yaodiyong/yaodiyong.github.io/index.md

 ## About Me

 I am **Yaodi Yong**, currently a Postdoc fellow working in the Department of Mathematics at the Southern University of Science and Technology (SUSTech).
-My supervisor is Dr. <a href="https://sites.google.com/site/yiyingzhang16/home/"> Yiying Zhang</a>. **I am currently on the job market and seeking a faculty position in actuarial science.**
+My supervisor is <a href="https://sites.google.com/site/yiyingzhang16/home/">Asst.
+Prof. Yiying Zhang</a>. **I am currently on the job market and seeking a faculty position in actuarial science.**

 ## Working Experiences